-My role in this was to coach Sharon and to serve as a content creator and expert for the areas mentioned above.
-The coaching relationship gave Sharon feedback and ideas from an outside perspective, as well as challenging and supporting her needs and expertise.
+My role in this was to coach Sharon and serve as a content creator and expert for the areas mentioned above.
+The coaching relationship gave Sharon feedback and ideas from an outside perspective and challenged and supported her needs and expertise.

 I also conducted workshops on effective mentoring and perceptual awareness of one’s communication and behaviors.
-I further coached the people who were delegated the different pieces of this organizational re-structure.
+I further coached the people who have delegated the different pieces of this organizational re-structure.